 What happened to John Benton?

-At the beginning of January 2017 John stood down as pastor of CSBC and the church set him apart for a new role with the John Owen Centre (part of London Seminary).
-He is now involved in the pastoral support of pastors.
-Garry Williams, director of the Centre, said: ‘As I meet with pastors on our Study Projects to help them with their theological work, I am struck by how often our conversation turns to the ups and downs of ministry.
+At the beginning of January 2017 John stood down as pastor of CSBC and the church set him apart for a new role with the Pastors' Academy (part of London Seminary).
+He is now involved in the pastoral support of church ministers and pastors.
+Garry Williams, director of the Academy, said: ‘As I meet with pastors on our Study Projects to help them with their theological work, I am struck by how often our conversation turns to the ups and downs of ministry.
 Many are thriving, but my sense is that more are struggling.
 A significant minority are in serious difficulty and on the brink of leaving the ministry.’
 John will continue his work as editor of Evangelicals Now and he and his wife, Ann, are still very much part of the church family.

 Naresh Mistry - Elder